 Minifier sequence: bootstrap.css>csso>crass>cleancss -O2 all:on>cleancss -O2 all:on>cleancss -O2 all:on>cssnano>cleancss -O2 all:on>cssnano

 This search took fifty-eight seconds on my machine.
 The way to obtain this file turns out to be seven steps long. csso, crass, three runs of cleancss, cssnano and one more run of cleancss.
-The final run of cssnano does not reduce the file size further, but provides an equivalently-sized file that is different than the previous one.
 This isn't an optimal result obtainable through Remynification, but is of decent quality given the time spent.

-The best result that I ever manage to obtain was:
+The best result that I ever obtained was:

 Best size: 102822